NohaKareem/Exploring-chocolate-ratings/readme.md

 * **Fig. 5: Box plot for review dates** The interquartile range covers a five-year data sampling with 75% of the ratings being published after 2010; whereas the entire review date range covers 11 years (2006 to 2017).
 This, as well as the second histogram in **Fig. 6**, showcase a skewing towards more recent years, potentially increasing the data's relevance today.

 * **Fig. 6: Comparing REF metric and Review Dates** There seems to be far more data entry points than there are unique review publication years.
 This may reflect multiple reviews per year, or accumulated data entry points.
 Given the lack of mapping functionality with the REF metric however, not much can be assumed from this metric.
+___
+* **Fig. 7: Ratings box plot** The median rating is 3.25, while (from earlier descriptive statistics) the overall mean is around 3.19.
+This central tendency similarity is mirrored in an overall bell-shaped curve in **Fig. 8** indicating overall ratings distribution.
+There tends to be some spikes however around the interquartile range.
+___

 * **Correlation between Ratings and Cocoa Percent:** Most Cocoa Percentage values tend to be in the 60-80% range, lower values have always lead to middle ratings (2.5-3)
 ___